 There is the availability of 256 setup memories which enable customization of music settings to save and utilize quickly when needed.

-The sound that the MP7 offers is very different from pianos within its price range, a type only expected to be found only with other high-end models.
+The sound that the MP7 offers is very different from pianos within its price range, a type only found in other high-end models.
 So, with the MP7, there are no shortcomings when it comes to its sound capabilities.

 All this comes at a very affordable price only below $2000.
 That’s actually a very striking deal considering what Kawai has done with the MP7.